Rice University: Student-run media

 RTV5 is a student-run television network available as channel 5 on campus.
 RTV5 was created initially as Rice Broadcast Television in 1997; RBT began to broadcast the following year in 1998, and aired its first live show across campus in 1999.
 It experienced much growth and exposure over the years with successful programs like "Drinking with Phil”, “The Meg & Maggie Show”, which was a variety and call-in show, a weekly news show, and extensive live coverage in December 2000 of the shut down of KTRU by the administration.
 In spring 2001, the Rice undergraduate community voted in the general elections to support RBT as a blanket tax organization, effectively providing a yearly income of $10,000 to purchase new equipment and provide the campus with a variety of new programming.
 In the spring of 2005, RBT members decided the station needed a new image and a new name: Rice Television 5.
 One of RTV5's most popular shows was the 24-hour show, where a camera and couch placed in the RMC stayed on air for 24 hours.
 One such show is held in fall and another in spring, usually during a weekend allocated for visits by prospective students.
 RTV5 has a video on demand site at rtv5.rice.edu.
 The station went off the air in 2014 and changed its name to Rice Video Productions.
 In 2015 the group's funding was threatened, but ultimately maintained.
 In 2016 the small student staff requested to no longer be a blanket-tax organization.
-In the fall of 2017, the club did not register as a club.

 The Rice Review, also known as R2, is a yearly student-run literary journal at Rice University that publishes prose, poetry, and creative nonfiction written by undergraduate students, as well as interviews.
 The journal was founded in 2004 by creative writing professor and author Justin Cronin.

 The Rice Standard was an independent, student-run variety magazine modeled after such publications as The New Yorker and Harper's.
 Prior to fall 2009, it was regularly published three times a semester with a wide array of content, running from analyses of current events and philosophical pieces to personal essays, short fiction and poetry.
 In August 2009, the Standard transitioned to a completely online format with the launch of their redesigned website, ricestandard.org.
 The first website of its kind on Rice's campus, the Standard featured blog-style content written by and for Rice students.
 The Rice Standard had around 20 regular contributors, and the site features new content every day (including holidays).
-In 2017 no one registered The Rice Standard as a club within the university.

-Open, a magazine dedicated to "literary sex content," predictably caused a stir on campus with its initial publication in spring 2008.
-A mixture of essays, editorials, stories and artistic photography brought Open attention both on campus and in the Houston Chronicle.
-The third and last annual edition of Open was released in spring of 2010.